 The Role of Public Housing in the Development of New Orleans Music

 For decades before Hurricane Katrina in 2005, public housing was a major feature of New Orleans’ cityscape and home to up to ten percent of its residents, including some of its finest musicians.
-These apartment complexes were vital sites of cultural practice, where generations of Black Masking Indians and social aid and pleasure club members sewed suits and organized second lines, and performances in their courtyards fostered the growth of modern brass bands and bounce—the dominant innovations in New Orleans music since the 1980s.
+These apartment complexes were vital sites of cultural practice, where generations of Black Masking Indians sewed suits and social aid and pleasure club members organized second lines.
+Performances in their courtyards fostered the growth of modern brass bands and bounce—the dominant innovations in New Orleans music since the 1980s.
 In the 1990s and 2000s, artists and record labels rooted in the city’s public housing changed hip hop across the country.

 Facing a housing shortage in the 1930s, New Orleans became the first city in America to tap federal funds to build public housing.
 In 1941 and 1942, the Housing Authority of New Orleans (HANO) opened six segregated apartment complexes, each with hundreds of units: the Magnolia, Calliope, Lafitte, and St. Bernard for Black tenants, and the St. Thomas and Iberville for white tenants (their names derived from bordering streets).
 In some cases the new buildings replaced racially mixed residential areas, imposing a strict color line on them.